Deals5 min read

 High CountryNo cash, 3.99% APR / 48 mo

-Silverado EV RST1.9% APR / 60 moProduction limited; limited availability
+Silverado EV RST1.9% APR / 60 moProduction limited

-Verdict: The Silverado LT with $2,500 cash is the practical deal.
-GM's APR rates are less competitive than Ford's Employee Pricing structure this month, but cash-in-hand on a Silverado LT is legitimate savings.
+Verdict: the Silverado LT with $2,500 cash is the practical deal.
+GM's APR is less competitive than Ford's Employee Pricing this month, but cash in hand on an LT is legitimate savings.

 Ram 1500